 In response to closures of physical school buildings brought about by the 2020 COVID-19 Pandemic, the School developed a system for remote learning, allowing virtual educational access to all learners.
 As our School reopened, remote learning remained an option for students who were not able to access school due to quarantine, or due to family choice.
-For the 2022-2023 school year, TVS will not be offering remote learning except in the following circumstances:
+Since that time, in alignment with DESE regulations, the School is not able to offer remote learning except in the following circumstances:

-During periods of inclimate weather where access to transportation may not be possible, remote access will be offered to allow access to the consistency, routine, structure, and supports in these instances whenever possible, and will depend on factors such as access to power, etc. Notifications will be made via the One Call system on a case by case basis.
+During periods of inclement weather where access to transportation may not be possible for some students, but where power outages are not an issue throughout the Commonwealth counties served by the School, a remote learning day may be offered to allow students access to the consistency, routine, structure, and supports inherent in a therapeutic school day.
+Notifications will be made via the One Call system on a case by case basis.